-There needs to be a mechanism which will encrypt the entire drive and not just individual files/directories like EFS, such that the encryption protects the data within the drive even when the OS is non-functional.
+There needs to be a mechanism that will encrypt the entire drive and not just individual files/directories like EFS.
+The encryption protects the data within the industry even when the OS is non-functional.

-This is where Bitlocker encryption find its relevance.
+This is where Bitlocker encryption finds its relevance.

-Bitlocker and EFS can work as two layered security mechanism where the former protects the drive contents as a whole while the OS is non-functional and the later protecting individual files while the OS is functional.
+Bitlocker and EFS can work as two-layered security mechanisms where the former protects the drive contents.
+At the same time, the OS is non-functional, and the latter protects individual files while the OS is functional.